cs3org/reva/docs/content/en/docs/overview/_index.md

 #### The problem  we try to solve

-Today any cloud sync and share provider either closed-source (Dropbox, Google Drive, ...) or open source (ownCloud, Seafile, ...) have their own catalogue of integrations with many applicaition providers.
-The pitty about these integrations is that they are ad-hoc to the cloud vendor, making it impossible to port anywhere else.
+Today any cloud sync and share provider either closed-source (Dropbox, Google Drive, ...) or open source (ownCloud, Seafile, ...) have their own catalogue of integrations with many application providers.
+The pity about these integrations is that they are ad-hoc to the cloud vendor, making it impossible to port anywhere else.

 {{< imgproc "overview.png" Fit "800x600" >}}